krunalRaval01/KrunalProject/README.md

 # KrunalProject
-Anyone can easily access the Javascript, angular or react folders.
+Anyone can easily access the  crypto currency wesite